 The goal of palliative care is to improve a patient's quality of life.
-Our team works with your physician to make you more comfortable by reducing stress levels, easing symptoms and exploring the best options for care.
+Our team at Floyd Medical Center works with your physician to make you more comfortable by reducing stress levels, easing symptoms and exploring the best options for care.
 Palliative care is an option for anyone who is seriously ill and whose life is disrupted by symptoms or medical treatments.

 Accepting palliative care services does not mean abandoning aggressive treatment, nor should it be confused with end-of-life or hospice care.

 Our palliative care team provides the following:

 - Tools to help decide on treatments

 - Information about Advance Directives

 Many chronic and serious diseases or illnesses have symptoms or side effects from treatments that can make you feel sick or uncomfortable.
 We work with your doctors and nurses to help you manage these symptoms and side effects, including the following: